The Roald Dahl Museum and Story Centre @ Great Missenden

 “I don’t think I like boys,” answered the Swallow.
 “Last summer, when I was staying on the river, there were two rude boys, the miller’s sons, who were always throwing stones at me.

 So there’s drama at work in the contrasting roles and voices of statue and swallow.
-As to what makes Wilde’s text feel so gorgeous (apart from the late Victorian poetic diction) it is that at every opportunity he describes rare and precious things described in striking primary colours, amid repeated references to gold and silver and precious jewels.
+As to what makes Wilde’s text feel so gorgeous (apart from the late Victorian poetic diction) it is that at every opportunity he describes rare and precious things, described in striking primary colours, amid repeated references to gold and silver and precious jewels.

 He was gilded all over with thin leaves of fine gold, for eyes he had two bright sapphires, and a large red ruby glowed on his sword-hilt…The streets looked as if they were made of silver, they were so bright and glistening; long icicles like crystal daggers hung down from the eaves of the houses, everybody went about in furs, and the little boys wore scarlet caps and skated on the ice…He told him of the red ibises, who stand in long rows on the banks of the Nile, and catch gold-fish in their beaks; of the merchants, who walk slowly by the side of their camels, and carry amber beads in their hands; of the King of the Mountains of the Moon, who is as black as ebony, and worships a large crystal; of the great green snake that sleeps in a palm-tree, and has twenty priests to feed it with honey-cakes…and God said, ‘for in my garden of Paradise this little bird shall sing for evermore, and in my city of gold the Happy Prince shall praise me.’…

-Everything is precious and rich and wonderful, designed to make the children the stories are read to gasp in wonder.
-And discuss the oral: God rewards the kind deeds of those who put others above themselves.
+Everything is precious and rich and wonderful, designed first and foremost to make the children the stories are read to gasp in wonder.

 2. The Nightingale and the Rose